MultiX-Amsterdam/multix-docs/exam.md

 ## Just Before the Exam

-For communication:
-- [x] Communicate with the exam desk about any required setting in the physical room.
-Special requests need to be done a couple of months ahead, for example, using a specific software during the exam.
-Usually, the exam desk will email the course coordinator for confirmation.
+Communication:
 - [x] Make an announcement on Canvas to remind students of the following information:
   - They must bring a valid ID (student ID card or other government-issued ID) to the exam location.
   - They are allowed to enter the exam room up to 30 minutes past the exam starting time.
   - They are not allowed to leave the exam room during the first 30 minutes and last 15 minutes of the normal exam schedule.
 The purpose of the rule is to prevent fraud (during the first 30 minutes) and disturbance (during the last 15 minutes).

-For exam materials, software, and other information:
+Exam materials
 - [x] Have the exam materials ready online on ANS and email them to the digital test office 7 days before the exam date.
 Ask the digital test office to schedule the exam time slots on ANS.
 - [x] Set a password on ANS so that students can start at the same time.
 The password setting can be found on Settings -> Accessibility -> Access.
-- [x] The exam desk will provide the attendance list by email upon request (usually, they will ask).
-Print 3 copies of the attendance list and bring them to the exam location.
-We need to give them to the invigilators.
-- [x] Ask the exam desk about the name of the invigilators so that they can be correctly identified as the invigilators on site.

-For sanity checks:
+Sanity checks:
 - [x] Check if the time slots that the exam team scheduled for the exam matches the listed exam time on [datanose](https://datanose.nl).
 - [x] Check the list of students with extra exam time, which will be provided by the exam desk by email.
 Then, make sure that on the attendance list, their name has a star-shaped symbol (\*) after it so that the invigilators know that these students have extra time during the exam.
 If there are missing star-shaped symbols, add them manually to the attendance list.
-- [ ] The digital test office will schedule several time slots on ANS.
+- [x] The digital test office will schedule several time slots on ANS.
 Typically there are two of them.
 One for the standard exam schedule.
 And another one for students with extended time.
 Check if the students who have time extensions are actually in the time slot with extensions.
 If not, email the digital test office and ask them for help resolving the problem.
+- [x] Ask the exam desk about the name of the invigilators so that they can be correctly identified as the invigilators on site.

+Other actions:
+- [x] The exam desk will provide the attendance list by email upon request (usually, they will ask).
+Print 3 copies of the attendance list and bring them to the exam location.
+We need to give them to the invigilators.

 Optional:
 - [x] If this is the final exam, get the course evaluation form from the education desk.
 The evaluation form is provided by <opleidingsassistent-iw-science@uva.nl> via email (normally they will initialize the conversation about course evaluation).